Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization

-\begin{itemize} \item [1)] MEFs are often calculated as the generation emission factors of the marginal generators in the grid.
-But as noted in the PJM's Primer \citep{mefpjm}, marginal generation units and their associated MEFs can not provide a prediction of future consequences.
-Because in the electricity market, the calculation of the local marginal price (LMP) identifies the marginal units, which change every five minutes and thus can not provide consequential information.

-\item[2)] The marginal methods assume that there is only one decision-maker in the grid while other entities remain unchanged.
-But, in practice, many agents and stakeholders take actions simultaneously, making it intractable to accurately evaluate the actual emission impacts of a particular activity.
-It often causes the trouble that many entities claim the credit for the same emission reduction (violation of Principle \ref{prin:comm}).

-\item [3)] Existing definitions of MEFs may fail to capture the impact of the magnitude of electricity changes.
-For instance, a 1-watt load increase and a 100MW load increase would trigger distinct generation responses, leading to very different emission factors. \end{itemize}
+Nevertheless, it is debatable to use MEF for consequential carbon accounting due to three key issues: 1) MEF is often calculated as the generation emission factors of the marginal generators in the power grid, but as noted in the PJM's Primer \citep{mefpjm}, marginal units and the associated MEFs can not predict future emission consequences.
+Because, in the electricity market, the calculation of the local marginal price (LMP) identifies the marginal units, which change every five minutes and thus can not provide consequential predictions.
+2) Marginal emission methods generally make the assumption that only one entity is taking action while others remain unchanged, which does not hold in practice, making it intractable to accurately evaluate the emission impact of a particular activity.
+It may also give rise to a situation where multiple entities lay claim to the same emission reduction credits (violation of Principle \ref{prin:comm}).
+3) MEF focuses on marginal incremental changes and thus may not effectively encompass the impact of varying magnitudes of change.
+For example, a 1-watt load increase and a 100MW load increase will trigger distinct generation responses, leading to different consequential emission factors.

-To address the issue in the last point above, a closely related but conceptually different metric, \textbf{consequential emission factor (CEF)} defined below, is used to capture the magnitude of electricity change for more accurate prediction of consequential emission impacts.